Spiral Antidepressant Withdrawal Field Guide

 The Voyage

-Navigating stormy seas to reach a peaceful shore
+Navigating stormy seas to reach your peaceful shore

 4